Munn Ice Arena

-Munn Ice Arena is named for former MSU football coach and athletic director "Biggie" Munn.
+Entrance to the Munn Ice Arena.

-Clarence L. Munn Ice Arena is a 6,114-seat hockey-only arena in East Lansing, Michigan on the campus of Michigan State University, situated across Chestnut Road from the Intramural Recreative Sports Center West and Spartan Stadium.
-It is home to the MSU's ice hockey team.
-Completed in 1974, the arena is named in honor of former MSU football coach and athletic director Clarence "Biggie" Munn.
+Clarence L. Munn Ice Arena is an ice hockey-only arena located in East Lansing, Michigan on the campus of Michigan State University, situated across Chestnut Road from the Intramural Recreative Sports Center West and Spartan Stadium.
+It serves as the home of the Michigan State Spartans men's ice hockey team.
+Completed in 1974, the arena is named in honor of former football coach and athletic director Clarence "Biggie" Munn.
+In 2023, the arena's ice rink was named after Ron Mason, who served as the team's head coach from 1979 to 2002, resulting in the adoption of the alternative name, the Ron Mason Rink at Clarence L. Munn Ice Arena.